memtech/memphistechnology.org/source/_posts/2016-10-31-drones-workshop.md

 nation in these areas by leveraging the organizations, the talent, and the abilities of the technology community in Memphis.

-To learn more about DRONES, visit <a href="http://fedex.memphis.edu/drones/">fedex.memphis.edu/drones/</a>.
+To learn more about DRONES, visit <a target="_blank" href="http://fedex.memphis.edu/drones/">fedex.memphis.edu/drones/</a>.